Help For Dyslexia & REading struggles

-To further measure the impact of brain training on real life, LearningRx surveyed parents of 109 kids with dyslexia who completed one of our programs.
+To further measure the impact of brain training on real life, LearningRx surveyed parents of 109 children with dyslexia who completed one of our programs.
 The experiences of individual clients can vary, but the consistency of reported improvements is worth sharing:

 - Many parents reported classroom improvements such as faster reading, improved reading comprehension, and stronger memory for details.

 - Almost half of the parents reported better grades after completing brain training, and more than half reported increased confidence in school.